Arturo Alfonso Schomburg: Early years

-While Schomburg was in grade school, one of his teachers claimed that black people had no history, heroes or accomplishments.
+While Schomburg was in grade school, one of his teachers claimed that Black people had no history, heroes or accomplishments.
 Inspired to prove the teacher wrong, Schomburg determined that he would find and document the accomplishments of Africans on their own continent and in the diaspora.

 Schomburg was educated at San Juan's Instituto Popular, where he learned commercial printing.
 At St. Thomas College on the island of St. Thomas in the Danish West Indies, he studied Negro literature.

 He became a member of the "Revolutionary Committee of Puerto Rico" and became an active advocate of Puerto Rico's and Cuba's independence from Spain.
 In 1892, Schomburg co-founded Las Dos Antillas (The Two Islands), a political club that advocated for the independence of Cuba and Puerto Rico.
 The club existed from 1892 to 1898, and members discussed issues such as providing weapons, medical supplies, and financial aid to independence movements.

 Marriage and family

 On June 30, 1895, Schomburg married Elizabeth Hatcher of Staunton, Virginia.
 She had come to New York as part of a wave of migration from the South that would increase in the 20th century and be known as the Great Migration.
-They had three sons: Máximo Gómez (named after the Dominican military leader of the Cuban struggle for independence); Arthur Alfonso, Jr. and Kingsley Guarionex Schomburg (named after Guarionex, a renowned cacique of the Taíno).
+They had three sons: Máximo Gómez (named after the Dominican military leader of the Cuban struggle for independence); Arthur Alfonso Jr. and Kingsley Guarionex Schomburg (named after Guarionex, a renowned cacique of the Taíno).

 After Elizabeth died in 1900, Schomburg married Elizabeth Morrow Taylor of Williamsburg, a village in Rockingham County, North Carolina.
 They were married on March 17, 1902, and had two sons: Reginald Stanton and Nathaniel José Schomburg.
 After Elizabeth Morrow Taylor's death, Schomburg married Elizabeth Green, with whom he had three more children.

+Identity

+Schomburg consistently identified as "Afroborinqueño" (Afro-Puerto Rican), rejecting binary racial categorizations and explicitly crediting Puerto Rican intellectuals Salvador Brau and José Julián Acosta as his primary inspirations for studying Black history.
+Rather than abandoning his Latino identity, Schomburg persevered in seeking ways of reconciling Black diasporic belonging with Latine pan-ethnic identification throughout his life.
+His name evolution from Arturo Alfonso to Arthur and back reflects strategic cultural navigation while maintaining core Puerto Rican identity, demonstrated by giving his children Spanish/Latino names and serving as a multilingual translator.
+Schomburg belonged to what scholars call a generation of "early Afro-Latine migrants" who built political networks and articulated revolutionary nationalism centered on projects of racial and social justice.

+Revolutionary Networks

+His co-founding of Las Dos Antillas (1892) with Rafael Serra and Rosendo Rodríguez created a space for Afro-Caribbean revolutionaries connected to broader Caribbean liberation movements.
+Schomburg's membership in the Afro-Cuban Masonic lodge El Sol de Cuba Lodge #38 connected him to transnational Caribbean revolutionary networks that shaped his later Pan-African organizing approach.
+His participation in José Martí's Partido Revolucionario Cubano demonstrates his commitment to Caribbean liberation that preceded and informed his African diaspora archival work.